UKHO/docs/quality-assurance/web-accessibility.md

 ## What is accessibility

 Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
-More specifically, people can perceive, understand, navigate, and interact with the Web.
-It encompasses all disabilities that affect access to the Web, including
+More specifically, people can perceive, understand, navigate, and interact with the web.
+It encompasses all disabilities that affect access to the web, including

 * auditory
 * cognitive